driusan/dewm/src/Initialize.md

 No window told X to draw a cursor, so it doesn't draw one.
 If we add something like "chromium" to our `~/.xinitrc`, we'll notice that we do, in fact, get a cursor on the screen (with the default X cursor when we're not over the chromium window.
-Other window managers (like our trusty taowm) get around this by creating a full screen desktop window in the background, but this is enough to answer our question of "will we get the events if they happen over another window?" (the answer is no, we can click all we want in the chromium window.)
+Other window managers (like our trusty taowm) seem to get around this by creating a full screen desktop window in the background, but this is enough to answer our question of "will we get the events if they happen over another window?" (the answer is no, we can click all we want in the chromium window without our window manager quitting.)

-We'll do something similar later, but first let's make our event loop a little smarter, so that we can at least quit intentionally.
-We'll use Ctrl-Alt-Backspace as our "Quit" combo to kill the X server, as the gods intended.
+We'll do something similar later to the desktop window later, but first let's make our event loop a little smarter, so that we can at least quit intentionally.
+We'll use Ctrl-Alt-Backspace as our "Quit" combo to quit our WM and kill the X server, as the gods intended.

 We'll start by adding a type switch and converting to an infinite loop, calling a Handle handler if it's a keypress event.